Alfresco/alfresco-keycloak-theme/README.md

 * email
 * admin

 This projects contains a possible theme to replace the login theme.
-It was done as an experiment to understand the level of effort and options.
+It was done as an experiment to understand the level of effort and options to implement [DEPLOY-148](https://issues.alfresco.com/jira/browse/AUTH-148).

-## Design

 Several approaches are possible.
 1. **Extend the existing themes**.
 With this approach, a copy of the default theme is made and selective